 - Condensed Vitae is my short-list of the main points of my professional career.

-Photos: Author (left) and his now-deceased twin brother James in 1956 “messing about in boats” on a kettle lake in northern Minnesota.
+Photos: Author (left) and his now-deceased twin brother James in 1957, the year we watched Sputnik cross the sky at night.
+We’re “messing about in boats” on a kettle lake in northern Minnesota.